michplunkett/capp-course-slack-bot/README.md

-# capp-course-slack-bot
+# CAPP Course Slack Bot
 A Slack bot for the CAPP Slack channel that delivers course information based off of our compiled spreadsheet of previously taken courses.

 ## Requires
 - `staticcheck`